Strike Me Lucky: Development

 In the early 1930s, Roy Rene was one of the most popular stage comics in Australia.
 Bert Bailey and George Wallace had managed to transfer their on-stage popularity to the screen in a series of films, so Ken G. Hall thought he would try to do the same for Rene.
 Hall later wrote:

 The luck we'd had with our first three films all hitting the jackpot was phenomenal.
 The odds against getting a second winner after The Selection were high in those still-tough times; but to bring in the third filled our cups to overflowing – and scared us a bit at the same time.
 That sort of luck just could not last.
 It didn't.

+Hall later said "Roy Rene had been hailed by the press, by journalists — let me stress that — as being the top comedian.
+Possibly because he was as blue as he was and they could retell his jokes...
+I am not decrying Roy Rene, the great Mo.
+He was a very funny man, wonderfully talented.
+But he wasn’t a “family comic”.
+You didn’t take the kids."

 The movie would be Cinesound's fourth feature film.
-Hall originally intended to make Robbery Under Arms but was concerned about filming that during winter and so postponed the project, electing to make the Rene film instead.
-(Robbery Under Arms ended up never being made by Hall.)
+Hall originally intended to make Robbery Under Arms but was concerned about filming it during winter and so postponed the project, electing to make the Rene film instead.
+(Robbery Under Arms was not made by Hall.)

-The original title was Swastikas for Luck, and was described as "a musical farce with a semi-serious background".
+The original title of Strike Me Lucky was Swastikas for Luck; it was described as "a musical farce with a semi-serious background".
 It was to "feature many phases of suburban and bush life in Australia".

 Script

-It was the first movie from Cinesound Productions that was not based on a play adapted from a novel, being an entirely original story.
-Hall later said he was "desperately short of writers, especially comedy writers" so he assigned theteam of Vic Roberts and George D. Parker, who had just written Cinesound Varieties for Hall; Roberts had worked as Rene's gag writer and Parker had theatrical experience.
+The film was the Cinesound Production not based on a play adapted from a novel, being an entirely original story.
+Hall later said he was "desperately short of writers, especially comedy writers" so he assigned the team of Vic Roberts and George D. Parker, who had just written Cinesound Varieties for Hall; Roberts had worked as Rene's gag writer and Parker had theatrical experience.
 Roberts also wrote some lyrics for songs used in the movie, while Parker doubled as dialogue director.

 Hall admitted there were three different scripts.
 He later reflected:

 The Parker-Roberts combination did not do well on the Varieties script and I should have made changes for the much more important Strike Me Lucky film.
 The script was full of ridiculous situations which we all thought would suit Mo.
 I had then, and I'm afraid still have, a highly developed sense of the ridiculous.
 Maybe too highly developed because that brand of humour does not appeal to everyone, although it worked so well with George Wallace.

+Filmink called it a "grab bag... which is more like a musical revue – a series of sketches with a very loose story and musical numbers."